 Restructuring Costs - We record restructuring activities including costs for one-time termination benefits in accordance with ASC Topic 420 ("ASC 420"), Exit or Disposal Cost Obligations.
 The timing of recognition for severance costs accounted for under ASC 420 depends on whether employees are required to render service until they are terminated in order to receive the termination benefits.
-If employees are required to render service period.
-Otherwise, a liability is recognized ratably over the future service period.
+If employees are required to render service until they are terminated in order to receive the termination benefits, a liability is recognized ratably over the future service period.
 Otherwise, a liability is recognized when management has committed to a restructuring plan and has communicated those actions to employees.
 Employee termination benefits covered by existing benefit arrangements are recorded in accordance with ASC Topic 712, Nonretirement Postemployment Benefits.
 These costs are recognized when management has committed to a restructuring plan and the severance costs are probable and estimable.